Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 [Wiki-Building-Linux](https://confluence.csiro.au/display/Atlantis/Building+under+linux).

 ```
-> *Note: Before you can run the example Atlantis model under Linux you will need to convert the [input files]((./Example_Atlantis_Model_files.zip).
-in Linux (EOL) format.
-On your terminal navigate to your Atlantis model folder and then convert the files:
+> *Note: Before you can run the example Atlantis model under Linux you will need to convert the [input files](./Example_Atlantis_Model_files.zip) in Linux (EOL) format.
+On your terminal navigate to your Atlantis model folder and then convert the files:*

 $ cd ~\You\Atlantis\Model\Folder\
-$ flip -mv *
+$ flip -mv
 ```